apt-get update && apt-get upgrade

 During the installation procedure you will be prompted with several windows for configuring phpMyAdmin.
 You should select ‘Yes‘ when you get to the ‘Configure database for phpMyAdmin with dbconfig-common’ step after which a database will be installed and configured for phpMyAdmin.

 Then, enter your MySQL root password as the ‘Password of the database’s administrative user’.
 Next, enter a password of your choice for the ‘MySQL application password for phpmyadmin’.

 After this is finished, you will be prompted with a window where you can select a web server to be configured to run phpMyAdmin.
 Select apache2 and then select ok.

 Once the installation is completed, you will be able to access phpMyAdmin by navigating your web browser to: http://your_server_ip_address/phpmyadmin.
 You will be welcomed by the underneath page:

 You can log in using root as username and the password you have setup during the MySQL installation.

 That’s it.
 You have successfully installed LAMP and phpMyAdmin on your Debian 8 VPS.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install the LAMP stack for you.
+Of course you don’t have to install LAMP on Debian 8, if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install LAMP on Debian 8f, or you.
 They are available 24×7 and will take care of your request immediately.